Skip to content

 return {"task_name": task_name}

-# Combine both decorators for full access
+# Combine both decorators

 @hatchet.task(name="full-access-task", input_validator=YourModel)